postcss/postcss/docs/api.md

 * `nameFilter: (string|RegExp) optional`: string or regular expression to filter at-rules by name.
-  * `callback (function)`: iterator, that will receive node itself and an index.
+  * `callback (function)`: iterator.
+Receives each at-rule and its index.

-If you pass a `filter`, only those at-rules whose name matches `filter` will be iterated over.
+If you pass a `filter`, iteration will only happen over at-rules that have matching names.

 ```js
 var first = false;